JUnelus/Machine_Learning--Risky_Business/README.md

 2. **Ensemble Learning**: Combining the predictions of multiple models to improve the overall performance.

 ## Goals

-By the end of this project, you will:

 - Understand the challenges of imbalanced classification problems.
 - Learn how to apply resampling techniques to balance the dataset.